 Isaiah 27:1, "In that day the Lord with His severe sword, great and strong, Will punish Leviathan the fleeing serpent, Leviathan that twisted serpent; And He will slay the reptile that is in the sea".

-This study speaks to emerging Prophetic and Apostolic voices, as well as leaders and churches already functioning in the offices of the Prophet and Apostle.
+This study speaks to emerging Apostolic and Prophetic voices, as well as leaders and churches already functioning in the offices of the Apostle and the Prophet.

 I am writing this article out of deep concern regarding what has been taking place within the church.
 This is not a new issue.
-It has been in operation since the beginning of time, and it continues to affect the church today.
-Specifically, it concerns the stifling of Prophetic and Apostolic voices and how the spirit of Leviathan seeks to permanently silence those who are either emerging in these callings or already established in these offices.
-It also explains why churches that flow in this mantle experience consistent and intense attacks.
+It has been in operation since the beginning of time, and it continues to affect the Body of Christ, today.
+Specifically, it concerns the stifling of Apostolic and Prophetic voices and how the spirit of Leviathan seeks to permanently silence those who are either emerging in these callings or already established in these offices.
+It also explains why churches that flow in this mantle experience consistent and intense spiritual attacks.

 What is the Prophetic and the Apostolic?

-To understand why the spirit of Leviathan seeks to silence the prophetic and the apostolic, we must first understand what these offices are and their role in the Kingdom of God.
+To understand why the spirit of Leviathan seeks to silence the Apostolic and Prophetic, we must first understand what these offices are and their role in the Kingdom of God.

 Why is this so?
 The answer lies in the function and authority of these offices.